tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

    tezbake register-key
    ```

-> Registering applies to new bakers and to inactive bakers.
-If you're setting up a new baker, you must register it.
-If you're setting up a baker that's been inactive for over 3 days, you must register it.
-If you're setting up a baker that's been inactive for less than 3 days, you don't need to register it.
-The best way to find out if you need to register your baker again is to look into your baking rights schedule and see if they stopped coming in.
-If they did, you need to register your baker again.
+> **ℹ️ When Registration is Required:**
+>
+> You must register your baker if:
+>
+> * You're setting up a new baker (first time)
+> * Your baker has been inactive for over 3 days
+> * Your baking rights have stopped appearing in the schedule
+>
+> You do NOT need to register if your baker has been inactive for less than 3 days.
+Check your baking rights schedule to confirm if re-registration is needed.

 ### Stake your baking XTZ security deposit